pravinkumar-subramanian/getting-started-with-FastAPI/README.md

 ## Overview of this project

-When you are done with running the FastAPI (after you complete the below instructions) , you will see **user** and **security** module in the API list.
+After you complete the below instructions, you will see **user** and **security** module in the API list.

 1. User APIs will allow you to **CRUD (create, read, update and delete)** user details.
 2. Security APIs will fetch data from the table **security** which will have details of users login.
 These APIs are created for you to understand how to maintain separate modules for each function.
 You can try replicating the same for some other functions (like creating CRUD for data table and maintaining separate model, schema and crud).

 I am using PostgreSQL database for storing the information.
 So all the parameters are defined for PostgreSQL in this project.
-But other SQL databases should follow the same steps mentioned below.

 ## Follow the below steps to use FastAPI